mxcihak/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 #### Bare workflow

-Tick the `Requires Full Screen` checkbox in XCode.
+Tick the `Requires Full Screen` checkbox in Xcode.
 It should be located under `Project Target > General > Deployment Info`.

 ## API